mustelidae1/Melodia/README.md

 ## Motivation

-Melodia exists for a variety of reasons.
-The main goal is to create a positive feedback space for people who sing and are learning to sing.
+The main goal of Melodia is to create a positive feedback space for people who sing and are learning to sing.
 The environment changes as users get more notes right, allowing them to visualize their voice and their success.
 When singers can hear themselves well they often sing better, and Melodia is designed to extend this idea into a visual space.

 ## Installation